Why It Matters: Selecting an Accredited TEFL Course

 Are all TEFL courses accredited?

 No!
 There’s no industry-wide requirement that TEFL courses are accredited.
-In fact, the process of accreditation is painstaking and time-consuming, so institutions that choose make this effort tend to be stable, reputable, and concerned about high standards in the industry.
+In fact, the process of accreditation is painstaking and time-consuming, so institutions that choose to make this effort tend to be stable, reputable, and concerned about high standards in the industry.

 TEFL training courses that do not undergo the accreditation process tend to be less committed to best practices, which at times results in sketchier programs with short histories and shorter futures.
+While these courses may have lower prices, since accreditation is one factor that can affect the cost of TEFL certification, beware of taking an unaccredited course!

 Why is it so important?